Skip to main content

 Source Reliability Weighting

 Not all sources are equal.
 Each source carries a reliability weight between 0 and 1 based on historical accuracy and false-positive rates.
-VirusTotal and Google Safe Browsing sit at 0.95; community-reported sources like StopForumSpam sit at 0.70.
+Google Safe Browsing and CISA KEV sit at 0.95; community-reported sources like StopForumSpam sit at 0.70.
 A flag from a high-reliability source contributes proportionally more to the final score.
+Listings that name a URL rather than a host count at half weight when we score the host itself.

 3